Offset (rapper): Career

-Offset was featured as a backup dancer in the video for "Whatchulookinat" by Whitney Houston in 2002.
-He was 9 years old at the time.
-A clip of it is shown on the Late Late Show with James Corden in June 2021.
+Offset was first a backup dancer in the music video for Whitney Houston's 2002 single "Whatchulookinat"; he was 10 years old at the time.

-The members of Migos were raised middle-class in suburban Gwinnett County, Georgia.
-In 2008, Offset formed Migos with Quavo and Takeoff.
-Offset is Quavo's cousin, and Quavo is Takeoff's uncle.
-The three grew up together in Gwinnett County, a mostly suburban area near Atlanta.
+Offset, along with fellow Migos group members, was born and raised in Gwinnett County, Georgia, adjacent to Atlanta.
+In 2008, Offset formed the Migos with Quavo and Takeoff.

 Migos initially gained recognition following the release of their 2013 single "Versace".
 In 2015, the trio released their debut studio album Yung Rich Nation.
-In 2017, their single "Bad and Boujee" became an Internet phenomenon, spawning many memes with the lyrics "rain drop, drop top", which were performed by Offset.
+In 2017, their single "Bad and Boujee" became an Internet phenomenon, as much of the song was performed by Offset.
 The song peaked at number one on the US Billboard Hot 100 chart, with many critics believing Offset commanded the track.
 In 2017, the trio released their second studio album, Culture, which debuted at number one on the US Billboard 200 chart.

 In addition to Migos, Offset has released solo music and collaborated with numerous artists.
 In June 2017, he was featured on Metro Boomin's single "No Complaints" alongside Drake, which peaked at number 71 on the Billboard Hot 100, and in September he joined Macklemore on the song "Willy Wonka", from the album Gemini.
 Offset would eventually release a collaborative studio album with rapper 21 Savage and record producer Metro Boomin titled, Without Warning.
 The album was released on October 31, 2017, and debuted at number 4 on the US Billboard 200 chart.
 It spawned the hit song "Ric Flair Drip", Offset's first solo platinum single, and highest charting US Billboard Hot 100 entry as a lead artist to date.
-On February 22, 2019, he released his first solo album Father of 4.
-The album featured the single "Clout", with Cardi B, which peaked at the top 40 of the Hot 100 at number 39.